 - John Fairley is the Marketing Manager for Angell Echo and has been living in China for almost two years.
 With his past work experience he specializes in helping Chinese companies expand into global markets.
 He has been able to provide Angell Echo with key market research on developing products that have allowed the company to more effectively design their products.
 He has not only provided research, but also provided valuable advice and ideas for Angell Echo’s newest product.
 In addition, he has played a critical role in the successful launch of A...

 - Angell is the Co-founder and CEO of Angell Echo and Magikid.
 Angell has 16 years experience in the mobile multimedia industry and is one of the Chinese pioneers in this field.
 Her first venture was acquired by the Chinese entertainment corporation, Snda.
 In 2009, she established her second company, Angell Echo, one of China’s top applications development company.
 Together with a team of 40 people, she takes an active role of innovative product design and content creation.
 Since 2012, Magikid’s products a...

 - Luca Prasso is a creative technologist at Google's Daydream Labs, a small team dedicated to exploring new interactions and possibilities in VR/AR.
 Prior to Daydream, Luca has worked on Google's Spotlight Stories immersive storytelling project for 2 years.
 In 2012 Luca co founded Curious Hat, an award winning studio dedicated to the development of innovative mobile children apps.
 For 17 years, Luca has worked a...

-- Mona is an Instructional Specialist at the Breteau Foundation, where she conducts teacher training and classroom technology implementation in the five countries Breteau Foundation serves.
-Mona has been a teacher and school principal for the first 14 years of her career working both in the primary school and high school context in the United States and South Africa.
-She holds a Masters Degree in Math and Sc...
+- Mona is passionately driven by her belief that every single child in the world deserves a high-quality education.
+She is responsible for teacher training and classroom technology implementation in the Breteau Foundation's South African partner schools.
+She herself has been a teacher and school principal for the first 14 years of her career working both in the primary school and high school context in the United States and South Africa.
+Mona h...